Dhanush-Karthik/GitIntroPlaybook/commands/Git-commands.md

-   rebase    Reapply commits on top of another base tip reset     Reset current HEAD to the specified state switch    Switch branches tag       Create, list, delete or verify a tag object signed with GPG
+   rebase    Reapply commits on top of another base tip reset     Reset current HEAD to the specified state switch    Switch branches tag       Create, list, delete, or verify a tag object signed with GPG
 ```

 Collaborate (see also: git help workflows):